 Pippenhall Allotment Shop Open every Sunday morning

-The shop at Pippenhall is open on Sunday mornings from Sunday June 28 with the following
+The shop at Pippenhall is open on Sunday mornings from Sunday June 28 to Sunday 29th

 - Customers will need to wait outside the shop while being